 Signs of Iron Deficiency & How to Fix It

-If you’re a female endurance athlete, you could be low in iron.
+If you’re a female endurance athlete, you could have an iron deficiency.

-Why?
-Sweating depletes your iron.
-Menstruating depletes your iron.
-And, so does running due to a hormone spike post-workout that inhibits iron absorption.
+Finally, running can cause a hormone spike post-workout that inhibits iron absorption.
 Adding insult to injury, if you’re a vegetarian because plant-based iron is absorbed less by the body than animal-based iron.

+Yes.
 Being low in iron can be detrimental to the way you feel and how you perform.
 That’s because iron is part of the protein hemoglobin which plays a starring role in supplying your muscles and organs with oxygen.
-It also works to convert carbs and fat into energy.
+Iron is also found in muscles in the form of myoglobin, the protein that extracts oxygen from hemoglobin molecules.
+There must be enough iron for the metabolism and transport of oxygen to function properly–particularly during exercise.
+Iron also works to convert carbs and fat into energy.